neilm-fourjs/njm_demo/gbc/README.md

 1. Files / Folders
 2. Installing for development
 3. GWC-JS Customizations - Javascript
-  * Header text / logo ( MyHeaderBarWidget )
+  * Header text / logo
-  * Footer to be on bottom page rather than bottom window ( MyFormWidget )
+  * Footer to be at bottom of page rather than bottom of window
-  * Change the redirect on end of application to a demos page. ( RedirectApplicationEnd )
+  * Change the redirect on end of application to a demos page.
-  * Created a custom toolbar to show data from two custom labels, ie welcome: user and basket values ( MyLabelWidget_stat, MyToolBarWidget )
+  * Created a custom toolbar to show data from two custom labels
-  * Changed toolbar items to be img and text on same line ( MyToolBarItemWidget )
+  * Changed toolbar items to be img and text on same line
-  * CSS based layouter - this allows the product tiles in the weboe program to be tiled according to the size of the window. ( CssLayoutEngine, CustCssBoxWidget )
+  * CSS based layouter - tiled groups in a [VH]Box
 4. GWC-JS Customizations - CSS
-  * Customized the colours ( theme.scss.json & theme.scss.json.teal )
+  * Customized the colours
-  * Removed the sidebar ( theme.scss.json )
+  * Removed the sidebar
-  * Fixed issue with images on a button not getting correct size ( ButtonWidget.scss )
+  * Fixed issue with images on a button not getting correct size
-  * Removed the applicationHostMenu ( ApplicationHostWidget.scss )
+  * Removed the applicationHostMenu
-  * Removed the next/previous images from the folder tab headings ( MyFolderWidget.scss )
+  * Removed the next/previous images from the folder tab headings
-  * Re-styled the window title bar for modal windows and removed the icon ( MyDialogWindowHeading.scss )
+  * Re-styled the window title bar for modal windows and removed the icon
-  * Table headers to use gbc-primary-light-color for color ( MyTableWidget.scss )
+  * Table headers colour change
-  * Default toolbar colours ( ToolBarItemWidget.scss )
+  * Default toolbar colours

 --------------------------------------------------------------------------------
 ## 1. Files / Folders:

 * custom.json : this is the configuration file for the GBC customizations.
-* gbc_custom_setup.sh : GBC dev environment setup script
+* gbc_custom_setup.sh : Utility script to setup the GBC dev environment
-* get.sh : script I'm using to copy the customizations file from the FGLASDIR folder to my git repo location.
+* get.sh : script I'm using to copy the customization files from the FGLASDIR folder to my git repo location.
-* njm_demo.html : File I place in my <webroot>/gbc/ folder on my web service - it's the page redirected to on application close.
+* njm_demo.html : File I place in my <webroot>/gbc/ folder on my web server - custom page redirected to on app close.
 * packit.sh : script to pack the customization files into a tgz for easy coping to my GBC dev environment.
 * njm_cust/ : Core folder for my GBC customization files
 * njm_cust/js : Javascript files ( see below )
 * njm_cust/locales : Copy of default - nothing here has be changed.
 * njm_cust/resources/img : Customer gbc_logo and my app logo
 * njm_cust/sass : SCSS files ( see below )
-* theme.scss.json : My default 'red' theme.
+* theme.scss.json : My default 'Red' theme.
 * theme.scss.json.teal : An alernative 'Teal' theme.